Childminders care for babies and children, aged up to 16. They usually work in their own homes.

-The SCMA also offers continuing professional development (CPD) workshops to keep your skills and knowledge up to date.
+The SCMA also offers a continuous professional learning (CPL) programme to keep your skills and knowledge up to date.
 Contact the SCMA for details.

-You may wish to do further training to get a full qualification in childcare and education (see Early Learning and Childcare Practitioner).
+You may wish to do further training to get a full qualification in childcare and education (see Early Years Practitioner).
 This will develop your skills but will not change the work you do as a childminder.